-Mumsnet has not checked the knowledge, experience or professional qualifications of anyone posting on Mumsnet Talk, so this is not necessarily the best place to seek help if you're feeling seriously distressed or suicidal.
-Mumsnet cannot be held responsible for any advice given on the site.
-If you need help urgently, please see our mental health web guide which can point you to expert advice and support.
+Mumsnet has not checked the qualifications of anyone posting here.
+If you need help urgently, see our mental health web guide which can point you to expert advice.

 Does anyone else regret having children?(441 Posts)

 Does anyone else regret having your child?
 I loved my old life.
 My husband really wanted a child and I put it off for so long, just knowing that it's not my calling.
 I gave in after so many rows thinking I would adjust.
 It was either that or leave my husband whom I loved very much.
 My son is 2 years old and it has been such a lonely and desperate struggle.
 I feel like my wonderful life has turned upside down.
 I still do not feel like a mother.
 I look after my son full time, I even breastfed for a year, yet it just feels so ...hollow.
 It's not me.
 I miss my old life so much I just feel like walking out and leaving my husband and son.
 I hate playing in the park.
 I want to go to a gallery.
 I hate watching peppa pig- I want to read a novel.
 I hate going to playgroups - I want to have lunch with freinds.
 I do everything I can for my son and he is lovely.
 Yet motherhood so far has left me feeling like I have been conned out of my real life.
 Will life ever return to normal.
 Will my son feel that I am detached?
 I don't think I'm depressed.
 Has anyone else felt like this?

 I never really wanted children- they seemed too messy, noisy and restrictive.
 Then I had one and now I hate my life.
 There's 0 spontaneity in my life, I haven't had a dinner without there being a back drop of a screaming child in 3 months and I'm miserable.